4ntoined/pokemonpy-package/log.md

 * UPDATE: The game now reports Pokémon HP when Pokémon heal or take indirect damage.
 * UPDATE: Added Goku.
 * TECHNICAL UPDATE: The game itself is now a class/function.
+* TECHNICAL UPDATE: Added a script to run the game (scripts/rungame.py).

 ### v0.1.2
 Date: 2024 April 20